gamified-reading/habitica-boss/SECURITY.md

 ## Supported Versions

-The following versions are currently considered secure for your useage.
+The following versions are currently considered secure for your usage.
 Please note that all versions under 1.0.0 are development releases and not considered stable.

 | Version | Supported          |
 | ------- | ------------------ |